 Child and spousal support are complex issues that can create a great deal of confusion and resentment in divorce.
 To avoid putting yourself into a difficult financial situation, you need an attorney who knows the support guidelines and the requirements of the law.

-At Corriveau Family Law in Northville, Michigan, our lawyers will ensure that rights and financial interests are protected in the areas such as child support, spousal support and
+At Corriveau Family Law in Northville, Michigan, our lawyers will ensure that rights and financial interests are protected in the areas such as child support, spousal support and marital property division.

 Michigan Spousal Support Factors

 A mother who spends years raising a family and not pursuing her own education or career should not have to pay a financial penalty in divorce.
 For this reason, Michigan courts may order spousal support (also known as alimony or spousal maintenance) while the divorce is in process and after.

 Family court judges use factors such as age, health, financial need, ability to pay, fault, length of marriage and marital asset division in determining whether temporary and permanent alimony should be paid, how much it should be, and how long it should continue.
 Because there are not strict guidelines as there are for child support, it takes a particularly skilled and experienced attorney to make a strong argument in support of your position.